hakanson/blog-posts-markdown/2020-04-22-exploring-the-microsoft-graph-api-from-azure-cloud-shell/index.md

 ![Graph API Access Token](images/GraphAccessToken.png)

-How can I get a token without having to cut/paste?
+How can I get a token without having to cut/paste from Graph Explorer?
 Luckily, one can [acquire an access token in Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/msi-authorization#acquire-access-token-in-cloud-shell) by using the `$MSI_ENDPOINT`.
-I pipe through [jq](https://stedolan.github.io/jq/) for formatting and use [--silent](https://curl.haxx.se/docs/manpage.html#-s) to not have the progress meter get in my output.
+I pipe the output through [jq](https://stedolan.github.io/jq/) for formatting and use [--silent](https://curl.haxx.se/docs/manpage.html#-s) to not have the progress meter get in the way.

 ```console
 kevin@Azure:~$ curl $MSI_ENDPOINT -d "resource"="https://graph.microsoft.com/" --header "metadata: true" --silent | jq